vikvorona/adfenix-test/README.md

  - **formik+yup** - the most popular form tools for React.
  - **Cypress** - for tests I prefer to use Cypress both for E2E and Unit tests (instead of jest).
 I can discuss the pros and cons of Cypress for a long time, but I believe it is a great testing tool and you can check how the tests look like with it.
 This project I covered well with Unit tests to check that every part of the project works well and did one simple e2e test to test integration of components.
  - **source-map-explorer** - every good project should have analyzing tool to analyze bundles size.
 I prefer to use this one or **webpack-bundle-analyzer**.
+ - **github-actions** - I used github actions to run unit and e2e tests for each push to repository.
+I consider this solution one of the best for solving the problem of checking the code before merging.

 ## Installation and Setup Instructions